-The probabilities at longer horizons are as follows: 6 months out, the confidence that the cash rate should remain at 0.1% equals 55%, the probability attached to the appropriateness for an interest rate decrease, equals 3%, while the probability attached to a required increase is 43%.
-One year out, the Shadow Board members’ confidence that the cash rate should be held steady equals 43%.
-The confidence in a required cash rate decrease, to below 0.1%, is 2% and in a required cash rate increase 55%.
-Three years out, the Shadow Board attaches a 34% probability that the overnight rate should equal 0.1%, a 1% probability that a rate lower than 0.1% is appropriate, and a 67% probability that a rate higher than 0.1% is optimal.
-The range of the probability distributions over the 6 month and 12 month horizons spans from 0% to 1.1%, the range of the probability distribution for the 3-year recommendation is much wider, extending from 0% to 2.6%.
+Note only are Shadow Board members invited to make recommendations in smaller increments, but they are also asked to provide recommendations for the interest rates 3 years out, in addition to 6-month and 12-month horizons.
+The probabilities at longer horizons have shifted to the downside: 6 months out, the confidence that the cash rate should remain at 0.25% equals 56% (76% in the October round), the probability attached to the appropriateness for an interest rate decrease, equals 41% (up from 23%), while the probability attached to a required increase is 3%.
+One year out, the Shadow Board members’ confidence that the cash rate should be held steady dropped further, from 66% to 48%.
+The confidence in a required cash rate decrease, to below 0.25%, increased to 37% and in a required cash rate increase remains unchanged at 16%.
+Three years out, the Shadow Board attaches a 34% probability that the overnight rate should equal 0.25%, an 19% probability that a rate lower than 25% is appropriate, and a 47% probability that a rate higher than 0.25% is optimal.
+The range of the probability distributions over the 6 month and 12 month horizons is unchanged, spanning 0% to 1%.
+Unsurprisingly, the range of the probability distribution for the 3-year recommendation is much wider, extending from -0.25% to 2.5%.

 Who cares.
 Where is the discussion of:

 - the role of the Term Funding Facility, what it should buy and how much;

 - quantitative easing, what it should buy and how much;